 There are many detours and stops along the Panoramic Route which are worth exploring.
 As a tip, set your GPS to the landmarks or points of interest that you want to visit and adjust the route, so it goes along the Ruta Panorámica.
 Throughout the route, you’ll find traditional open-air bars and restaurants known as chinchorros.
 If you’re hungry or thirsty, you can make a pitstop at the one you find most inviting, then continue along the way.
 On most weekends, they usually feature live music in the afternoons and evenings.

 If you're headed west to east, your first stop after Mayagüez can be the Maricao State Forest, where you’ll find hiking trails, a Stone Tower with a gorgeous view of the surrounding mountains, or take a detour to Salto Curet, a waterfall at the end of a short hike with a deep natural pool.
-If you’re hungry, in town, you’ll find a handful of local restaurants like El Buen Gustito (the appetizer sampler is huge, very fried, and very delicious), as well as a bakery and several chinchorros.
+If you’re hungry, in town, you’ll find a handful of local restaurant, as well as a bakery and several chinchorros.

 Continue to Adjuntas, where you can hike in the Guilarte State Forest or kayak on Garzas Lake.
 For some tropical drinks made with fresh fruit and a delicious brick oven pizza, stop at El Campo es Leña, a rustic pizzeria overlooking coffee farms and lush green forests.

 From there, head into Jayuya and Villalba, where you can visit Toro Negro State Forest here; you can go for a hike and swim in one of several natural pools.
 Or go a little off course to take photos at Salto de Doña Juana, an impressive waterfall just off the roadside.
 A popular stop for lunch is Las Cabaña de Doña Juana, an open-air restaurant best known for its pork ribs and chicken.
 Next door is a charming coffee shop selling local coffee and pastries.